GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#Stakeholder Requirement'>Stakeholder Requirement</A><BR><BR><BR>Stakeholder Requirement A Stakeholder Requirement is a Requirement imposed by a Stakeholder.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Stakeholder Requirement'>Stakeholder Requirement</A><BR><BR><BR>Stakeholder Requirement: A Stakeholder Requirement is a Requirement imposed by a Stakeholder.
 Stakeholder Concerns are refined by Stakeholder Requirements applicable for the SOI.
 The Stakeholder Requirements are a result of discussions and agreements of how the SOI addresses the Concerns of the respective Stakeholder.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [Stakeholder Requirement](developing-saf/concept/concepts.md#Stakeholder-Requirement)<BR><BR>A Stakeholder Requirement is a Requirement imposed by a Stakeholder.
 Stakeholder Concerns are refined by Stakeholder Requirements applicable for the SOI.
 The Stakeholder Requirements are a result of discussions and agreements of how the SOI addresses the Concerns of the respective Stakeholder.<BR>